JonFD4/Connect4/README.md

  flake8 --ignore=E50
 1 run.py
 ```
+This printed other errors that needed to be fixed.

 After fixing my code, I tested to see if everything was working.
 Then I used pycodestyle (formerly known as pep8) to rerun the code.
-The error was fixed except for
+The error was fixed except for E501 errors.

 `Running pycodestyle:

 ```bash